cfu288/CellNeuro/Notes.md

         * one more Na+ entering tips the balance of open Na+ channels that cause many more to enter a + feedback loop,
         * Vm becomes more positive -> opening Na+ channels -> Na+ exits neuron -> Vm becomes more positive
         * Vm will rapidly become more positive until Vm nears Ena+(equilibrium)

-        -- missed lecture --
+        * **Peak of AP** -  Vm nears Ena+(equilibrium) around +42
+        * Vm rapidly declines after reaching this peak
+          * sodium channels close quickly after opening
+          * Voltage gated k+ channels opening, driving force is large (-75)
+          * 82 mV - (-75mV) = +117 mV Driving force
+          * k+ want to leave, which drops the VM back down
+          * As AP Vm goes down, Na+ channels are almost all closed
+          * V-gated k+ channels and k+ leak channels are opening
+            * Vm reaches Ek+, Vm reaches lowest point here at undershoot
+          * V-gated Na+ channels start to reopen and k+ v-gated channels start to close, reach equilibrium again
+          * During the refractory period, neuron will not fire without a large Vm.
+        * How do we know Na+ is responsible for the AP
+          * Change [Na] out or in to look at the effects on AP
+          * The amount of Na that actually passes through the membrane is small per AP, Need to fire 300K AP to double Na+ inside the cell

+          -------------- Test 1 material done---------------

         * Na+ is 20 times more permeable than K+ at AP - how do we know?
           * **Voltage clamp** - allows you to measure how permeable a membrane is and how ions are moving across it in real time.
-2 electrodes needed inside cell
+2 electrodes needed inside cell.
+One to measure Vm, one to pass current.
             * one electron to measure Vm - info sent to voltage clamp circuitry
             * **Command voltage** - you tell the circuitry what you want Vm to be
             * **voltage clamp circuitry** - look at Vm is, where you set it (command voltage), then pass current into cell to make them match using the second electrode